-- 1 Open Audition, navigate to the Lesson04 folder, and open any audio file you'd like. - 2 Choose Effects > Amplitude and Compression > Amplify.
-Enter +2.5dB in the Left and Right Gain numeric fields. - 3 Click the Save Settings as a Preset button to the right of the Presets field.
+- 1 Choose File > Open, navigate to the Lesson04 folder, and open the file Arpeggio110.wav. - 2 Choose Effects > Amplitude and Compression > Amplify.
+Enter +2.5dB in the Left and Right Gain numeric fields.

+3 Click the Save Settings as a Preset button to the right of the Presets field.
 A Save Effect Preset dialog box appears.

-Enter a name for the preset, such as +2.5dB increase, and click OK.
-The preset name will then appear in the list of presets.
+4 Enter a name for the preset, such as +2.5dB increase, and click OK.
+The preset name then appears in the list of presets.